samgreen/node-app-store/README.md

  * `searchTV`
  * `searchSoftware`
  * `searchEbook`

+If you need to look up an item by unique identifier, instead of a general search term, the following methods are available:

+ * `lookupById` - Use this function if you have already obtained the unique iTunes id for a specific item.
+ * `lookupByISBN`
+ * `lookupByUPC`
+ * `lookupByArtistAMG`

 **Note:** that Apple recommends caching returned search results to reduce strain on their servers.
 This project does not cache results for you, although an update is planned to implement this feature.